Lamouresparus/loveotudor.codes/content/posts/object-oriented-programming-principles-in-java-part-2.md

 So far we've seen that everything is an object.
 This theory creates the possibility of having very similar objects in a program.

 For example, we could have textbooks and novels in our Bookstore.
 A textbook and a novel share the same properties as a book object.
 The only difference is:

- A textbook has a subject property, and
+* A textbook has a subject property, and
-2. Novels have genres.
+* Novels have genres.

-We could:
+To achieve this we could:

 1. Create a class called Textbook.
 2. Copy and paste all the code from the Book class into the Textbook class.
 3. Create a subject field with its getters and setters.

 We could do the same for the Novel class, but that's a lot of code duplication.

-With inheritance, we could eliminate unnecessary code duplication by making the Textbook and Novel class inherit the properties of the Book class.
+With inheritance, we eliminate unnecessary code duplication by making the Textbook and Novel class inherit the properties of the Book class.

-A class can inherit all the properties of another class and/or interface
+### A class can inherit all the properties of another class and/or interface

 The derived(child) class can have the states and methods of its base(parent) class, along with its states and methods.
 A derived class can extend only one base class, however, it can implement more than one interface.
 An interface on the other hand can extend any number of interfaces.